 I do want to reinforce one more time that this is not a strategy that you would teach students who are just learning multi-digit multiplication.
 Please make sure you are focusing on mental math strategies that reinforce number sense first.
 THEN strategies like this one can be a fun addition to your multi-digit multiplication, and can really be helpful for some of your students.

 Looking for more help with multi-digit multiplication in your classroom?
-Check out my self-paced, student-centered Multi-Digit Multiplication Station HERE.
+Check out the self-paced, student-centered Multi-Digit Multiplication Station HERE.